Launch Your Online Business in Just 7 Days

 Autoresponders are a series of emails that are automatically sent out based on your users’ interactions.
 You can set these up on your respective email service provider software.

-With systeme.io you can:
+With systeme.io you can also:

-The Webinar ($47 per month) and Enterprise ($97 per month) plans allow you to increase the number of contacts to 10,000 and 15,000 respectively.
+The Webinar ($47/month) and Enterprise ($97/month) plans allow you to increase the number of contacts to 10,000 and 15,000 respectively.

 Mailchimp is another great tool for people who are starting out.

-They provide a free plan for up to 2,000 contacts, with 10,000 sends per month.
+They provide a Free plan for up to 2,000 contacts, with 10,000 sends per month.

 Mailjet is an email service provider used by more than 150,000 companies.

 They offer a free version as well as paid options.

 Mailjet’s free version allows you to send 6,000 emails per month with a daily limit of 200 emails.